Please take three minutes to watch these video clips. I promise, you’ll be glad you did.

 We encourage you to share these stories of success with your peer networks.
 Here are quick and easy ways to do so:

 - Retweet @SecondsCountOrg when we share Curtis’ and Ian’s stories.
 Please make note to use the hashtag #UnbrokenHearts.

 - Share Curtis’s and Ian’s stories on Facebook from the SecondsCount.org Facebook page.
-You can become a fan of the page by clicking here.

 - When we post new stories on our site, share the link via email or post the link to your social channels, including Facebook, Twitter and LinkedIn.

 Charles Chambers, MD, FSCAI